-The Department of Computational Mathematics, Science and Engineering (CMSE) invites applications from outstanding candidates for fixed term Postdoctoral Researchers in the broad areas of Computational Modeling and Data Science.
+The Department of Computational Mathematics, Science and Engineering (CMSE) invites applications from outstanding candidates for (Postdoctoral) Research Associate-Fixed Term positions in the broad areas of Computational Modeling and Data Science.

 The search is ongoing and depends on availability of funds.
-The following is a list of Faculty and Groups that currenty have funding avaliable for Postdocs:
+The following is a list of Faculty and Groups that currently have funding available:

 The O'Shea group is part of a collaboration that is developing an exascale version of the Enzo cosmology code, and is looking for a postdoctoral researcher who will perform research in theoretical galaxy formation, and will also participate in Enzo-E code development in support of this research.
 The successful applicant will collaborate with researchers at MSU and in the Enzo collaboration, and will have the opportunity to lead their own projects.
 The specific area of research is flexible, and depends on the candidate's interests (e.g., high redshift galaxy formation, the circumgalactic medium, quenching, dwarf galaxy evolution, etc.).
 There will also be opportunities to mentor undergraduate students in projects related to this work and to participate in other professional development activities such as teaching, grant-writing, and public outreach.
 Applicants are expected to have a PhD in astrophysics, astronomy, physics, or a closely related field, and have significant expertise in computation.
 In addition, applicants should either have experience in running and analyzing astrophysical simulations of any sort or experience in parallel code development.
 Knowledge of the C++ programming language is preferred.Experience with Enzo, Enzo-E, or adaptive mesh simulations is not required.
 Review of applications will begin on December 16, 2019, and will continue until the position has been filled.